Shreya-ravi/Underwater-FISH-Detection/README.md

 # Underwater Fish Detection using Object Detection Models
-This project aims to detect and classify various underwater creatures such as fish, jellyfish, sharks, and starfish using object detection techniques.
-The dataset used is the publicly available Aquarium Object Detection Dataset.
+Underwater object detection plays a crucial role in marine research, wildlife monitoring, and conservation.
+This project focuses on detecting various underwater species using deep learning-based object detection techniques.
+Leveraging the Aquarium dataset from Kaggle, models like YOLOv5, Faster R-CNN, SSD, RetinaNet, and EfficientDet were trained and compared to identify marine objects such as fish, sharks, and starfish.
+The aim is to deploy an accurate and efficient detection model for marine research and monitoring applications.

-📂 Dataset
+# 📂 Dataset
 Source: Kaggle – Aquarium Object Detection

 Path used: /kaggle/input/aquarium-data-cots